kevin-wijaya/AI-Generated-Text-Detection-with-Deep-Learning-Approach-on-Indonesian-Text/README.md

 ```
 pip install -r requirements.txt
 ```
 Install the IndoBERT pretrained model from Hugging Face.
-Please wait, as the model is large and may take several minutes to download. :)
+Please wait, as the model is large and may take several minutes to download :)
 ```
 git lfs install && git clone https://huggingface.co/indolem/indobert-base-uncased ./models/indolem/indobert-base-uncased
 ```